Gippsland Plains Scenic Drive

 This drive is a great way to escape the M1 Princes Highway as an alternative route between Traralgon and Stratford.
 It takes you through small and historic townships, each with their own attractions worth a stop along the way.

 Taste the 5 star rated wines at Narkoojee Winery and purchase a bottle of your favourite to take with you on the road.
 Grab an award winning pie at Bushies Bakery or a refreshing ale at the Glengarry Hotel.
 Then on to Heyfield which services the timber and dairy industries, you can admire the Mechanics Institute Hall or the Ned Stringers Memorial.

 As you come into Cowwarr keep an eye out for those cows!
 Colourful and quaint, these cows add to the character of this tiny town.
-A visit to the heritage listed butter factory for a browse at the art on display in the gallery or see marble sculptor Clive Murray White at work in his studio.
 The Cowwarr Weir is a popular spot for swimming and canoeing and is the perfect setting for a picnic.

 As you pass through Heyfield, stop at the Wetlands Centre to see the display on the timber industry and a leisurely walk around the wetlands.